Our Buyer Process

 Bottom line folks.
 Most of the valuable work comes after your dream home goes under contract.
 The fact that a buyer agent/broker can show you any available home is awesome, but that is not the primary reason why you hire someone to help during this emotionally charged period of your life.

 The value of a buyer agent in the modern real estate landscape is absolute.
 If you are in the market to buy a home and you are calling on yard signs and on Zillow listings you are doing it wrong.
 Most of those yard signs are under contract.
 Same goes for Zillow, but many/most of the homes that you see sold months ago.

 OK, so you did some research or maybe this is your 9th home purchase.
 Good, that means you are better able to determine who to hire, and more importantly, who not to hire as a buyer agent.
-All agents start out as buyer agents, and I don't like to speak ill of others, but the bar is set very low in this industry.
+Most agents start out as buyer agents and the bar is set very low in this industry.
 The average full time agent does less than 5 transactions a year.
 Make sure to research agents/brokers for production numbers and past client reviews on sites like Zillow.
-If you use the first agent that you talk to for help on writing a contract it is like playing russian roulette.
-The likelihood that they closed on a house in the last month, let alone the last year, is low.
 Experience matters and WHO YOU WORK WITH MATTERS.